dscarpetti/codax/README.md

   - **Consistent** - The database always represents a valid clojure map
   - **Isolated** - No reader or writer will ever see data from an incomplete transaction
   - **Durable** - All writes are synced to disk before returning

+### Production Ready?

+I have successfully used this library in production environments.
+That said, there are probably a few rough edges that could use smoothing.

 ## Installation